This post has been updated as of July 2019 and was originally published in November 2009

 The preference center in a nutshell

-Another benefit to setting up a preference center is a reduction in email churn, being the number of emails in your list that become inactive as people discard their email addresses.
-On average, 15-25% of all valid email addresses are discarded each year as people move to a different ISP or change jobs – with a preference center, subscribers can change their subscribed email address without completely unsubscribing from your list.
+Another benefit to setting up a preference center reduces email churn (the number of emails in your list that become inactive as people discard their email addresses).
+On average, 15-25% of all valid email addresses are discarded each year as people move to a different ISP or change jobs—with a preference center, subscribers can change their subscribed email address without completely unsubscribing from your list.

 Setting up the preference center

-In this example, we will set up a preference center with the three interest categories above, being ‘Arduinos’, ‘Faraday Cages’ and ‘Gewgaws’.
+In this example, we’ll set up a preference center with the three interest categories above, being ‘Arduinos’, ‘Faraday Cages’ and ‘Gewgaws’.

 In your account, click on ‘Manage Subscribers’, then your subscriber list, then click ‘Custom Fields’.
 Under ‘Edit field’, create a new field with Data Type, “Multiple Options (can select many)’ and enter your desired preferences.
 Ensure “This field should be visible to recipients when they edit their settings in the preference center” is checked:

 Subscribers will now be able to subscribe to these preferences, and you will be able to segment your subscriber list accordingly: